DEFRA/defra-ai-sdlc/prompt-library/prompt-new-feature-story.md

 Constraints:
 - Maintain consistency with existing codebase
-- Follow established patterns and standards
+- Follow GOV.UK Frontend cursor rules
+- Do not add any unit tests at this time
 ```

 A useful follow-up prompt: